mnr/writing-wip/kwak-anthology.md

 "I can get a search warrant if necessary," tries Araci.
 "I can have you audited and put your non-profit status on hold."

 The gray humanoid abruptly acquires nuances of life.
 The head tracks Araci's movement; the left hand fidgets.
 The right hand moves an unseen control.
 It speaks.

 “Detective Araci, we’re not stupid.
 Please don’t threaten us with legal action you can’t follow up on,” says whoever is behind the puppet.
 “However, since you’re investigating what happened to Dakota, I want to make sure you’re aware of all the facts.”

 “I recently spoke to Hestia,” says Araci.
 “They mentioned your organization.”

 “I’m sure they did.
 Hestia is trying to restrict access to food.
 They built their oven to work with their food - and *only* their food.
 They control the seed, they control the harvest, they control the preparation.
 It’s proprietary from field to consumer, locking out anyone who wants to do it themselves.
 That’s wrong and Abundancy is working to prevent it.”

+"But Hestia only controls food boxes and ovens," says Araci.
+"They aren't stopping me from cooking with a boiler and a pouch."

+"Not yet.
+But boil pouches made fresh food obsolete.
+Hestia will eventually try to make boil pouches obsolete.
+Then yes, they will stop you from cooking with boiler and pouch."

 “That’s interesting, but I’m only concerned about Dakota.
 What was she working on?”